vibe-d/vibe.d/README.md

 Similarly, you can run an example by invoking `dub` from any of the example project directories.

+Note that on non-Windows operating systems, you also need to have libevent and OpenSSL installed - and of course a D compiler.
+See below for instructions.

 Additional setup on Windows
 ---------------------------